 - Implementation of QuanTB as an early warning system (EWS) through direct technical support to 15 countries to prevent stock-outs and minimize wastage due to expiries of TB commodities.
 QuanTB was also adopted by STOP TB’s Global Drug Facility and is recommended for use by countries that need an EWS to strengthen pharmaceutical systems.

-- To improve patient safety, working with national TB programs and national regulatory bodies to establish or strengthen active surveillance systems to determine the real-life frequency, risk factors, and impact of clinically significant adverse medicine events on treatment outcomes.
+- Collaboration with national TB programs and national regulatory bodies to establish or strengthen active surveillance systems to determine the real-life frequency, risk factors, and impact of clinically significant adverse medicine events on treatment outcomes.

 - Rapid introduction and adoption of new TB medicines and regimens: SIAPS provided technical assistance to five countries for programmatic implementation of new TB medicines and regimens.
-For example, with SIAPS support, more than 200 patients in the Republic of Georgia have been enrolled in treatment with bedaquiline on a programmatic basis; nearly 70 patients in Swaziland and more than 40 in the Philippines were also enrolled as of November 2016.
-SIAPS has trained almost 600 health care workers on clinical and adverse events management for new TB drugs and on the nine-month regimen in all five countries.
-SIAPS developed an information website (www.newTBdruginfo.org) with resources for program managers, MOH staff, and health care workers and an upcoming eCourse on clinical and adverse event management for new TB medicines and regimens.
-The course will be available on leadernet.org in February 2017.
+For example, with SIAPS support, more than 200 patients in the Republic of Georgia were enrolled in treatment with bedaquiline on a programmatic basis; nearly 70 patients in Swaziland and more than 40 in the Philippines were also enrolled as of November 2016.
+SIAPS trained nearly 600 health care workers on clinical and adverse events management for new TB drugs and on the nine-month regimen in all five countries.
+SIAPS developed an information website (www.newTBdruginfo.org) with resources for program managers, MOH staff, and health care workers and an eCourse on clinical and adverse event management for new TB medicines and regimens.

 - Drug Use Reviews – A Practical Strategy to Ensue the Rational Use of Anti-Tuberculosis Medicines